Over the last few months, a common question has been appearing in my email box:

 #2 – Stop Making Upright Lunges

-I feel this statement will make the fitness technique police go crazy, and a good chance several fitness educators will complain to the association that I am telling people to break the rules when it comes to the lunge.
+I feel this statement will make the fitness technique police go crazy, and a good chance several fitness educators will complain to the association that I am telling people to break the rules regarding the lunge.

 The biomechanics of it is simple, and the research backs it up.